lab11/signpost/software/docs/MessageFormat.md

 The 7 bit source address of the device sending this message.

+### Sequence Number

+A monotonically increasing message counter.

 ### Length

 The length of the complete message in bytes.

 ### Offset

 The offset into the complete message in bytes.
-This field is used to support fragmentation.

 Protocol